Advance Excel & Google Sheets Training

 Queries, Arrays, and Emails

-Next, the speaker discussed ARRAYFORMULA which allows you to output a range of cells, rather than a single value.
+Next that was discussed was ARRAYFORMULA which allows you to output a range of cells, rather than a single value.
 It also lets you use non-array functions with arrays of data.
 Then came INDEX & MATCH where you can do horizontal and vertical lookups, 2-way lookups, left lookups, case-sensitive lookups, and even lookups based on multiple criteria.

 Truly, there is almost nothing that spreadsheets can do.
 At this time, the participants are getting a bit of an information overload, but that’s OK, everyone doesn't need to memorize and know everything right away.
 What’s important is that they have an idea of what can be done, and since the resources are available, they can recall these functions if and when they need them.

-Thanks were shared all around as participants were given a true deep dive into spreadsheets and what they can do.
+Thanks were given all around as participants were given a true deep dive into spreadsheets and what they can do.
 Some even requested for a second session!
-For now, the participants can think about what they have learned and relate it to their tasks.
+For now, the participants can think on what they have learned and relate it to their tasks.
 It was a great experience overall and learning new skills is always a win-win for everyone to stay excellent.